Tarmac and Worms

-A number of these works were made from tarmac that was recently part of the car park at nearby Compton beach.
-This tarmac was freshly slipped and had yet to reach beach level.
+A number of these works were made from tarmac that was recently part of the car park on the cliff top at nearby Compton beach, Isle of Wight.
+The tarmac was freshly slipped and had yet to reach beach level.

-At around the same time, experiments were underway in the studio with specialist grade silicone rubber, industrially made for use with stone.
+At around the same time, experiments were underway in the studio with specialist grade silicone rubber.

 The core ingredient of silicone is silica - sand - despite its appearance to the contrary.
 Silicone’s ability as a sculptural material has been intriguing to explore.
 It can fix and hold, appear still wet, yet be soft and rubbery to touch.
 The process of extruding and manipulating is a series of quick reflexive steers with or against the natural flow of the material.
 Whilst satisfyingly spontaneous to make, curing can take weeks or even months depending on the density.